 Video showing fitting the lid.
 (I am extra careful with everything!):

-When making my yagis I like to plug the ends of the tubular dipoles so water cannot run down the tube and enter the dipole housing with its corrosive end results.
+When making my yagis I prefer plugging yagi dipole ends so water cannot run down the tube and enter the dipole housing with its corrosive end results.
+Also, it does stop spiders moving in and making a right mess everywhere.

 Many people do not like to add caps to the elements for concerns over altering resonance, so I just cut the cap off and push them in so they are fully inside but water cannot enter.
 Simples.